BanForNoReason/Simple-React-To-do-List/README.md

-## This is a very simple Todo list created in React
+## This is a very simple Todo list created in React + Vite

+This is a Todo List application built with React and Vite.
+The project is containerized using Docker to make setup seamless for all users.

+---

+## Prerequisites

+Before you begin, ensure you have the following installed:

+- **[Git](https://git-scm.com/):** Required to clone the repository.
+- **[Docker](https://www.docker.com/):** Required to build and run the application container.
+- Use "docker run -p 5173:5173 banfornoreason/simple-todo-list-image:v1" to run the image on your machine.
+---

 ### Purpose of the Project
 - Get familiar with hooks, functions, and JSX in the React.js framework.